dd32/td-gh-ex/readme.txt

 3. Log into your WP admin panel and click on the Design tab.
 Now click on the Zenzero theme to activate it.

 == Changelog ==
+= Version 1.4.2 =
+* Fixed a lot of strings escaping
+* Minor bug fixes

 = Version 1.4.1 =
 * Updated navigation script
 * Minor bug fixes